AikidoSec/firewall-node/README.md

 Firewall operates autonomously on the same server as your Node.js app to:

-* ✅ Secure your database similar to a classic web application firewall (WAF) with none of the infrastructure or cost.
+* ✅ Secure your app like a classic web application firewall (WAF), but with none of the infrastructure or cost.
 * ✅ Rate limit specific API endpoints by IP or by user
 * ✅ Block specific users